TBD54566975/dap/README.md

 A Decentralized Agnostic Paytag (DAP) is a human-friendly email-like handle that can be shared between individuals for the purposes of sending and recieving money.
 More specifically, a DAP can be _resolved_ to retrieve information about what currencies and payment networks an individual can receive money on.

+A DAP resolves to a Decentralized Identifier ([DID](https://www.w3.org/TR/did-core/)) by the registry associated to the domain portion of the DAP.
+The resulting DID is then resolved to retrieve all of the [money addresses](#money-address) that have been associated with the respective DID.

 > [!IMPORTANT]
 > DAPs have nothing to do with the actual mechanics of sending and receiving money.
 They are simply a means to easily retrieve information about how to send and receive money to/from an individual.